 It can be important to look at family health history.
 Were many of the previous generation long-lived?
 What health issues do you currently face?
 Those applying for long-term health insurance must have good health to be approved for a policy.

 A shared care policy can provide coverage for whichever spouse needs long-term care.
-Hybrid life insurance policies can also cover the cost of care or else it pays a death benefit.
+There are also life insurance policies that can cover the cost of care or else it pays a death benefit.

 Annual premiums for long-term health insurance can range from $2,000 to $5,000 per person, depending on coverage level and health.
 New York will offer a 20% income tax credit and for some people, the federal government will offer a small deduction.

 Some people manage homecare by relying on family members living in the home for things like socialization, housekeeping and cooking and a visiting professional for help with monitoring health, bathing and dressing.

 People with $2 million or more of assets can likely self-fund about three to four years of care without lowering their spouse’s lifestyle.
 Someone with less should consider coverage.

 Although the costs of long-term care insurance may be high, compared with the cost of care, it is still a good deal for many people.
 The insurance offers peace of mind and relieves the family of the challenge of providing care.